AmrSaber/ComputerGraphics-OpenGL/Assignment 1/README.md

 draw as much as you can from (5-gon, 6-gon, 7-gon, ..., 10-gon)

 ### Solution
-Instead of hard-coding the verices of each polygon, I made a generic function that takes certain "information" about the polygon and draws it.
+Instead of hard-coding the vertices of each polygon, I made a generic function that takes certain "information" about the polygon and draws it.

 These pieces "information" are:
 - The number of sides of the polygon